School of Architecture and Built Environment

 School of Architecture and Built Environment Graduate Policies

 The School of Architecture and Built Environment's graduate programs follow the policies maintained by the Office of Graduate and Postdoctoral Studies.
 Exceptions and additions to these policies are listed below.
-Further details on these policies, along with forms, procedures, and other student guidelines, are detailed on the School of Architecture and Built Environment's Student Handbook.
+Further details on these policies, along with forms, procedures, and other student guidelines, are detailed in the School of Architecture and Built Environment's Student Handbook.
 Please note that in some instances, the School's policies may require revision after publication of the Tulane University Catalog.
 Please refer to the School of Architecture and Built Environment's website for the most current information.

 Course Loads

-The normal academic course load for all students is 15 credits to 19 credits per semester.*The minimum course load is nine (9) academic credits per semester.
-Students must have registered for a minimum of 9 credits by the last day to add classes.
+The normal academic course load for full-time students is 15 credits to 19 credits per semester. *The minimum course load for a full-time student is nine (9) academic credits per semester.
+Full-time students must have registered for a minimum of 9 credits by the last day to add classes.
 An exception to this regulation is made for students who, in their final semester, need fewer than 9 credits to graduate.

 In any given semester, when registration opens for the next semester, students may register for as many as 16 credits during the priority registration period and up to 19 credits thereafter.
 After the close of a semester, students who have earned a grade-point average of 3.000 or better on 15 letter-graded credits or more during that semester may register for as many as 22 credits in the following semester.
 After the close of a semester, students who have earned a cumulative grade-point average of 3.500 may register for as many as 25 credits.
-Any student interested in an overload must submit that request to their School of Architecture and Built Environment advisor.
+Any student interested in an overload must submit that request to their School of Architecture and Built Environment academic advisor.

 Full-time students with a course load of fewer than 14 credits should realize that they risk falling behind their class level.